WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Multi-task Exploration

+The labeled point cloud with different densities provided by WHU-Synthetic facilitates improved implicit surface learning.
+This enables data augmentation at the sensor level, while the generated digital assets (mesh models) can easily expand the range of segmentation categories, offering support for more fine-grained information.

-\subsection{The Network}
+\subsubsection{The Network}

-We adopt PU-Dense \cite{akhtar2022pu} network architecture as the backbone network and extend a branch for semantic segmentation task.
-The detailed network architecture is illustrated in \cref{fig:network}.
-Apart from the original PU-Dense structure, we incorporate transposed convolution \cite{choy20194d} to upsample features from different scales of the encoder.
-These features are then concatenated as input, and the SENet \cite{hu2018senet} is applied to learn the importance of each channel.
-Ultimately, a linear classifier is employed to accomplish the semantic segmentation.
+We adopted PU-Dense \cite{akhtar2022pu} network architecture as the backbone network and extended a branch for semantic segmentation tasks.
+The detailed network architecture is illustrated in Fig. \ref{fig:network}.
+Apart from the original PU-Dense structure, we incorporated transposed convolution \cite{choy20194d} to upsample features from different scales of the encoder.
+These features were then concatenated as input, and the SENet \cite{hu2018squeeze} is applied to learn the importance of each channel.
+Ultimately, a linear classifier was employed to accomplish the semantic segmentation.
 Besides, we adjusted the expansion factor (kernel size) for coordinate generation within the PU-Dense network to accommodate large-scale scenes.

-\subsection{Loss Function}
+\subsubsection{Loss Function}

-For the upsampling branch, we employ a voxel-based BCE Loss consistent with PU-Dense, while for the semantic segmentation branch, we use the conventional CE Loss.
-The final loss for the entire network is the average of these values, with the detailed definition as follows:
+For the upsampling branch, we employed a voxel-based BCE Loss consistent with PU-Dense, while for the semantic segmentation branch, we used the conventional CE Loss.
+The final loss for the entire network was the average of these values, with the detailed definition as follows:

 In $\mathcal{L}_{BCE}$, $x_i$ is the voxel label that is either occupied (1) or empty (0) in the GT point cloud. $p_i$ is the probability of the voxel being occupied and is calculated using a $sigmoid$ function applied to the decoder output $D_0$.
 In $\mathcal{L}_{CE}$, $x_i$ refers to the one-hot label entry, and $p_i$ represents the probability of a point being predicted as a certain class.